-20.4 Priority of Pacific Northwest Customers(12/11/24 Version)
+20.4 Priority of Pacific Northwest Customers(1/31/25 Version)

-The provisions of sections 9(c) and 9(d) of the Northwest Power Act and the provisions of the Pacific Northwest Consumer Power Preference Act as amended by the Northwest Power Act, as well as BPA’s 5(b)/9(c) Policy, are incorporated into this Agreement by reference. «Customer Name», together with other customers in the Region, shall have priority to electric power consistent with such provisions.
+The provisions of Sections 9(c) and 9(d) of the Northwest Power Act and the provisions of the Pacific Northwest Consumer Power Preference Act as amended by the Northwest Power Act, as implemented pursuant to BPA’s 5(b)/9(c) Policy, are incorporated into this Agreement by reference. «Customer Name», together with other customers in the Region, shall have priority to electric power consistent with such provisions.

 20.5 Prohibition on Resale(12/11/24 Version)